HummingbirdTechGroup/Mask_RCNN/README.md

 ![First_training_val_loss_18032019](assets/val_loss.png)

 As the training as seeming not completely fully done, the model has been retrained again but only  slight improvements have been made.
-The final model gave Mean AP the test set of 70 images: 0.3653.
+The final model gave Mean AP the test set of 70 images of `POTATO_V1`: 0.3653.

 *Re-training: Training Loss*
 ![First_training_train_loss_18032019](assets/training_loss_retrain.png)
 *Re-training: Validation Loss*
 ![First_training_val_loss_18032019](assets/val_loss_retrain.png)

-Hyper parameters (found in `current_best_model_config_18_03_2019.txt`) are as following and have been retrieved by a deep understanding on how works Mask R-CNN.
+Hyper parameters (found in `TL_COCO_POTATO_V1_v18032019/config.py`) are as following and have been retrieved by a deep understanding on how works Mask R-CNN.

 ```python
 NAME = "potato"